ptitSeb/box64/docs/README.md

 Notes about Wine
 ----

 Wine64 is supported on box64.
 Proton should also work.
 Be aware that 64-bit Wine also includes 32-bit components, to be able to run 32-bit Windows programs.
 The 32-bit apps will need box86 and will not run without it.
-On a system where both box64 and box86 are present and working, a wine 64-bit setup can run both 32-bit and 64-bit Windows programs (just use `wine` and `wine64` respectively)
+On a system where both box64 and box86 are present and working, a wine 64-bit setup can run both 32-bit and 64-bit Windows programs (just use `wine` and `wine64` respectively).
+Note that the new 32bits PE in 64bits process that the Wine time in currently implementing in Wine 7.+ is not yet supported.
+I tested Wine 7.5 64bits and it worked, but more recent version will probably just not work yet.

 ----

 Notes about Vulkan
 ----

-Box64 wraps Vulkan libraries, but note that it as only been tested with a RX550 card, some extensions may be missing depending on your graphics card.
+Box64 wraps Vulkan libraries, but note that it as only been tested with a RX550 card, so some extensions may be missing depending on your graphics card.

 ----